Welcome to today's edition of the Rush 24-7 podcast.

 And I started to think, well, something's going on here.

-Because uh if so you may qualify.
+Because if so, you may qualify.

-I believe me, I qualify in more ways than one.
+Believe me, I qualify in more ways than one.

 I got more metal in me than a landmine.

-they're sending these things out to anybody.
+They're sending these things out to anybody.

-You you may you it's like the uh whatever it is from the publisher's sweepstakes, you may already have won.
+It's like the whatever it is from the publisher's sweepstakes.

 You may already be disabled and you just didn't know it for the last three or four decades.

-They they're basically just shipping it out.
+They're basically just shipping it out.

 I think that's where they're going.

-It's under the uh Cloud and Pivot Act.
+It's under the Cloud and Pivot Act.

 Right.

-Okay, well you might as well get up here.
+Okay, well, you might as well get up here.

-Yeah, as you say, the object really is to collapse the system, and in many ways the fastest way to do that would be if all three hundred million Americans get classified as disabled, uh and then we can start from scratch all over again.
+And in many ways, the fastest way to do that would be if all 300 million Americans get classified as disabled.

 And same thing here with Social Security Disability Program.